Healthdirect Free Australian health advice you can count on.

 Can uveitis be prevented?

-Uveitis can’t be prevented.
-But you can reduce the chance of your condition getting worse by using protective eye wear to prevent your eyes being injured.
+Uveitis can't be prevented, but you can reduce the chance of your condition getting worse by taking the medicines recommended by your doctor.

 Resources and support